barrentine97/programPortfolio/rfcDownloader/README.md

 * Auma Asiyo: laasiyo

 ## Usage
 This program demonstrates a simple peer-to-server and peer-to-peer paradigm.
 Clients connect to the server in order to add, list, and lookup any other clients with a specified RFC.
-Clients can then connect to other clients to download RFCs from them.
+Clients can then connect to other clients to download RFCs directly from them.

 ## Setup
 to run the program, ensure that you have python installed and are running on a Unix-based system.
 Since the code uses the os.fork() function, it will not work on a windows-based system.